loujaybee/cloud-exam-notes/sysops-associate/2-monitoring.md

     - Supports sticky sessions (using app generated cookies)
 - Ephemeral ports?

-# Monitoring ELB
+### Monitoring ELB
-- Cloud Watch
+- Cloud Watch (for 4/5xx’s, healthy hosts count)
-    - App 4/5xx’s
-    - Healthy hosts count
 - Access Logs (are disabled by default)
-    - Dumps to S3
-    - Can be hard (require 3rd party tool)
+    - They dump to S3 so can be hard to analyse (require 3rd party tool)
+- Request Tracing
     - They’re good because they can access data after an ELB scales down
-- Request Tracing
     - Adds a header to requests before sending on (so they can be correlated)

-## CloudWatch (General)

-### Custom Dashboards
+### Cloudwatch Dashboards
 - Dashboards aren’t regional specific
     - Can add lines, stacks, numbers and charts
 - View data usage, memory
 - Remember to save your dashboard

 ### Creating a Billing Alarm
 - You can setup a threshold when you want to be alerted
 - Create people who are to be alerted